kmjones1979/ansible-demo/README.md

 In order to install NGINX Plus using this playbook from the Ansible server you need to copy both your nginx-repo cert and key to your /etc/ssl/nginx directory.

+The /etc/ssl/nginx directory on your Ansible server should contain both files like so...

 ```
 [kjones@zion-development ~]# ls -l /etc/ssl/nginx/
 total 12